-Next day, while they were at dinner, they heard under the beech trees the beating of a drum.
-Germaine ran out to known at was the matter, but the man was by this time some distance away.
+Next day while they were at dinner, they heard under the beech trees the beating of a drum.
+Germa away.
 Almost at the same moment the church-bell rang violently.

 Bouvard and Pécuchet felt alarmed, and, impatient to learn what had happened, they rushed bareheaded along the Chavignolles road.
 An old woman passed them.
 She knew nothing about it.
 They stopped a little boy, who replied: